 Sometimes your first choice of a title for your article is not responding well with your audience – if you get this feeling, simply try a different title in your next social media update and see if it works better.
 The same goes for images.
 If you are not happy with the repins, retweets you get: make a different image and see if it works better.

 A couple of weeks later

 A finished blog post is not yesterdays news.
 You can take the content and use it again.
 One of the simplest ways is to collect a number of posts on one topic and write a new post with this collection.
 If you don’t have so much of your own content on one topic, you can also use other people’s content in the collection and add yours to it.

 You can also syndicate your post and republish it on another outlet like LinkedIn, Medium, or Quora.
 Just write a new title and introduction, and link back to the original post.

 12. Check for which keywords your post ranks on search and check CTR – change meta description if necessary

-After a couple of weeks, you should also check, if your post gets VIEWS in google search – you can use Google search console for that.
+After a couple of weeks, you should also check, if your post gets VIEWS in Google search – you can use Google search console for that.
 Check for which keywords your post ranks on Google.

 If you get views but people don’t CLICK you should check if you mention the keyword, for which your post ranks, in your meta description.
 If necessary change the description so that more people will see a connection between the description and what they searched for.
 This will help your post get more clicks from search for the keywords it ranks for.

 You can see that your job is by far not done, when you publish a post.
 For optimal results, you need to get most of the above tasks right.
-And never stop optimizing, there is always somthing left that you can do better!
+And never stop optimizing, there is always something left that you can do better!